aloethere/EP1000/docs/safety.md

 [**Sublime Text 3**](https://www.sublimetext.com)
 My go-to text editor when documenting on my webpage.
 I use Sublime Text 3 to write down code in Markdown for this Webpage.

+## Fablab Safety
+Before using FabLab, we have adhere to the rules and be aware of the machinaries around us.
+Some key points to take note is:

+1. Attire

+2. Mechanical hazards

+3. Emergency